OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 try:

-# Define a dictionary for the execution environment
+# Define an isolated dictionary for the execution environment.

-# This isolates the executed code from the rest of your program's scope
+# This helps to keep the executed code from messing with your program's main scope.

 exec_globals = {}